UniLogin/UniLogin/formal-verification/src/spec.md

 ```

-Semantics of the function `keyExist`, case when `false` is returned:
+- ACT semantics, case when `false` is returned:

 ```act
 behaviour keyExist-fail of KeyHolder